Would One Hundred Years of Solitude be so favourite if it was called Misfortune Family? We don’t think so.

 120+ Creative Title Ideas

-Though they are all literary works, different types of composition should come with certain principles when it comes to title generating.
+How to come up with creative titles?
+Though they are all literary works, different types of composition should come with certain principles when it comes to title generation.

 Non-fiction refers to a category of literature that presents factual information, real events, or real people.
 Thus, the best title ideas for non-fiction should be straightforward, and answer the question of what the reader will get out of your content.
-Non-fiction encompasses a wide range of genres, such as Blog spot, article, research paper, biography, memoirs, travelog, and more.
-Here are some famous examples for non-fiction titles:
+Non-fiction encompasses a wide range of genres, such as Blog spots, articles, research papers, biography, memoirs, travelog, and more.
+Here are some famous examples of non-fiction titles:

 More?
 Check out the 50+ Creative title ideas to name your article and book covering all life aspects.